zenml-io/template-starter/template/README.md

 <details>
   <summary>⌚ Step 2: Training pipeline</summary>

 Now that our data is prepared, it makes sense to train some models to get a sense of how difficult the task is.
 The Breast Cancer dataset is sufficiently large and complex  that it's unlikely we'll be able to train a model that behaves perfectly since the problem is inherently complex, but we can get a sense of what a reasonable baseline looks like.

 We'll start with two simple models, a SGD Classifier and a Random Forest Classifier, both batteries-included from `sklearn`.
-We'll train them both on the same data and then compare their performance.
+We'll train them on the same data and then compare their performance.

 <img src=".assets/training_pipeline.png" width="50%" alt="Training pipeline">